the-turing-way/the-turing-way/book/content/code_styling/Code_Styling.md

-#Formatting your code to a particular style is super important
-Linting can be a little confusing though!
+\textit{Formatting your code to a particular style is super important Linting can be a little confusing though!
-This chapter can cover good practise for stying your code so that others can read and understand it easily.
+This chapter can cover good practise for stying your code so that others can read and understand it easily.}

 Coding Conventions
 Styles: